 Multicultural Counseling Services

-Our clients include individuals and families from all cultural and ethnic groups whose mental health and stability are compromised.
-Our dedicated clinicians will work with you to develop a wellness plan, while maintaining your confidentiality and privacy.
+We work with people who live in Multnomah, Clackamas and Washington counties.
+Our clients include individuals and families from different cultural and ethnic groups who are in need of mental health services.
+Our dedicated clinicians develop wellness plans while maintaining confidentiality and privacy.

 - Trauma Recovery